DogepartyXDP/Documentation/Developers/API.md

 ###Send Object

-An object that describes a specific send (e.g. "simple send", of XCP, or a user defined asset):
+An object that describes a specific send (e.g. "simple send", of XDP, or a user defined asset):

 * **tx_index** (*integer*): The transaction index
 * **tx_hash** (*string*): The transaction hash